CtrlK

 frame

 Multi-perspective investigation.
-Recommends analytical lenses or assembles a team to analyze from selected viewpoints when the right framework is absent, producing a framed inquiry.
+Recommends analytical lenses or assembles a team to analyze from selected viewpoints when the right framework is absent; factual lookup or verification routes to fact-finding delegation, while contested design/value judgment routes to lens-conditioned evidence plus synthesis.
 Type: (FrameworkAbsent, AI, SELECT, Inquiry) → FramedInquiry.
 Alias: Prothesis(πρόθεσις).

 Quality